Best Ways to Get More Amazon FBA Reviews

 What are the Cons of it?

 It is likely to be pretty expensive, so it is worth it for super-competitive categories.
 It is most likely against Amazon terms and conditions, in that you are using contact buyers outside of Amazon.

-Do not Request a Feedback on Fragile Products
+Do not Request Feedback on Fragile Products

-Products that have chances to break on delivery are exactly the ones with whom you should not take a chance with.
+Products that have chances to break on delivery are exactly the ones with whom you should not take a chance.
 Choose product items that have no issue with transporting and have a good review history, analyze the products that have scored well with your buyers.
 So that you can target positive feedback from happy customers.